 Code No. 503.5

 The use of corporal punishment, mechanical restraint and/or prone restraint is prohibited in all schools.
-Corporal punishment is defined as the intentional physical punishment of a student and is prohibited.
+Corporal punishment is defined as the intentional physical punishment of a student.
 It includes the use of unreasonable or unnecessary physical force or physical contact made with the intent to harm or cause pain.
 No employee is prohibited from any of the following which are not considered corporal punishment:

-- To remove a disruptive pupil from class or any area of school premises or from school-sponsored activities off school premises.
+-- To remove a disruptive student from class or any area of school premises or from school-sponsored activities off school premises.

-- The extent and nature of resulting injury to the student, if any, including mental and psychological injury;
+The extent and nature of resulting injury to the student, if any, including mental and psychological injury;

 It is the responsibility of the superintendent to develop administrative regulations regarding this policy.